Awkwafina: Career

 In 2019, Awkwafina starred in the film The Farewell, directed by Lulu Wang.
 She played Billi, a writer who visits her ill grandmother in China.
 The film received critical acclaim.
 Awkwafina received the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, becoming the first person of Asian descent to win a Golden Globe Award in any lead actress film category, after being only the sixth woman of Asian descent to be nominated in the lead actress in a musical or comedy category.
 In the same year, she starred as avatar Ming Fleetfoot in the film Jumanji: The Next Level, which was a commercial success.
 In July 2019, Awkwafina was cast as Katy in Marvel Studios' Shang-Chi and the Legend of the Ten Rings alongside actors Simu Liu and Tony Leung Chiu-wai.
 Directed by Destin Daniel Cretton, the film was released in theaters on September 3, 2021, earning critical praise and grossing $430.5 million.
 She won the Saturn Award for Best Supporting Actress for her performance in Shang-Chi.
 In August 2019, Disney announced that Awkwafina would voice Sisu the dragon in the animated film Raya and the Last Dragon, which was released on March 5, 2021.
 Awkwafina improvised much of her dialogue for the film, drawing comparisons to Robin Williams' performance as the Genie in Aladdin.

-As of 2020, Awkwafina stars in the comedy series Awkwafina Is Nora from Queens; she is also a writer and executive producer of that show.
+From 2020–2023, Awkwafina starred in the comedy series Awkwafina Is Nora from Queens; she is also a writer and executive producer of that show.
 As part of the promotional campaign, she recorded new announcements for the 7 train of the New York City Subway, making jokes, such as "This is Hunters Point Avenue, a friendly reminder that seats are for people, not your bag" and "This is 46th Street, which is a lucky number, I just learned that on the internet.
 Also learned that pigeons and doves are the same things, WHAT?!", at every stop.
 These recordings were used until the series premiered on January 22.
 In a season one episode, Simu Liu made a guest appearance before the release of Shang-Chi and the Legend of the Ten Rings.
 In October 2023, National Geographic announced that Awkwafina narrated the documentary series A Real Bug's Life.